Part 3 - the rest of the story

 My Life In The Fishbowl

-After three years, we moved back up north to be near my family and care for my elderly grandmother.
-We attended the church where I was originally baptized.
-It was here that my beautiful pristine religious bubble began to pop!
 It started when they asked me to lead Cradle Roll but promptly gave me lesson plans done for me.
-I let them know that I had been teaching for three years with great success and had dozens of ideas.
-They were not interested and told me to follow the plans as they assigned them.
-They wanted to control what I was teaching.
-I let them know I was happy to have them sit in, or provide my materials to them, but again.
+I told them I had been teaching for three years with great success and had dozens of ideas.
+They were uninterested and told me to follow the plans they assigned.
+I let them know I was happy to have them sit in or provide my materials to them, but again.
 No. Not happening.
-I began feeling a bit squashed, but carried on with a good spirit “for the kids”.
+This felt a bit controlling.
+For the first time in this religious environment, I felt unseen, unheard, misunderstood, and unsupported, but I chose to carry on with a good spirit “for the kids.”

 You’d think that would have discouraged me, but no. It didn’t.
 It made me want to read it more, and so I did.

 I was thrilled as I learned things I’d never heard before and began dreaming of creating a “true” Christian home.
-I spent hours reading and then applying the principles I learned with great success.
+I spent hours reading and applying the principles I learned with great success.

-The years passed by and my children grew.
+The years passed by, and my children grew.
 And so did our trials.

-became addicted to one thing after another.
+My husband came to our marriage with serious trauma patterns from his severe childhood abuse before he was adopted into an Adventist home at six years old.
+He suffered greatly, and through self-medication, he became addicted to one thing after another, including other women.
 The betrayals increased through the years until I became aware he’d been living a double life and involved in underground crime.
 Yep, you heard me right!

-My marriage ended when I realized we were no longer safe because of my husband’s activities.
-I was whisked away to a safe place of hiding with three young children and the bare necessities of life.
-I never saw him again.
-One day I was living a life (mostly based on fantasy and falsehoods), and the next, I left that life, all our belongings, and all of our people behind.
+One day, I was living a life (primarily based on fantasy and falsehoods), and the next, I left that life, all our belongings, and all of our people behind.

 It was through this experience that my trust and love for God deepened.